 If you are attending an outpatient appointment at the hospital, this section provides you will useful information about your visit.
+The information contained in this section is also available in our outpatient patient information leaflet.

 Arriving for your outpatient appointment